kungfoo/falcon-bms-control/docs/index.md

 Releases for both iOS and android are available for free.
 The client and server code will be open-source once it is polished and documented.

+## TL;DR: How to use it?

+- Install the app on your device
+- Enable RTT exports in `${falcon bms install}/user/config/falcon_bms.cfg`: set `g_bExportRTTTextures 1`
+- Allow the server application in Windows Firewall

 ## iOS app

 Find the iOS release of the app here: